Johann Konrad von Gemmingen: Bishop of Eichstätt

-On July 23, 1611, he received a ceremonial monstrance he had commissioned, in the form of a vine with 66 bunches of grapes, from which emanated a star of diamonds.
+On 23 July 1611 he received a ceremonial monstrance he had commissioned, in the form of a vine with 66 bunches of grapes, from which emanated a star of diamonds.
 This required 1400 pearls, 350 diamonds, 250 rubies and other precious stones.
 At the time, its value was estimated at 150,000 guilders.
 The monstrance was destroyed in the secularization of 1806 and the gold and the pearls became part of the Bavarian Crown Jewels.

 However he was ruthless in dealing with supposed witchcraft in his Hochstift.
 Under his administration, witches were persecuted and between 1603 and 1606 at least 20 women from Eichstätt, Enkering, Landershofen, Dollnstein and Eitensheim were sentenced to death and executed.

 Willibaldsburg Castle and the Eichstätter Garten

 He was lavish with his enhancement of the bishop's residence, Willibaldsburg, in Eichstätt.
-On May 14, 1609 he personally carried out the laying of the foundation stone of the north tower of the residence, facing the convent of Mariastein, and turned the castle residence into a representative, albeit unfinished, princely seat in the Renaissance style, known as the Gemmingenbau, according to plans by the Augsburg master builder Elias Holl.
+On 14 May 1609 he personally carried out the laying of the foundation stone of the north tower of the residence, facing the convent of Mariastein, and turned the castle residence into a representative, albeit unfinished, princely seat in the Renaissance style, known as the Gemmingenbau, according to plans by the Augsburg master builder Elias Holl.
 Four years earlier he had had a Prince-Bishop's hunting lodge built opposite the castle.

 In modern times, the bishop is known mainly for the Eichstätt Garden (Eichstätter Garten or Hortus Eystettensis) that he commissioned, which was laid out over eight terraces, facing the castle hill towards the city.
 Initially the work of Joachim Camerarius the Younger, and following his death in 1597, the apothecary Basilius Besler.

-Subsequently he arranged for the many plants, some of which were very rare, to be described and illustrated in a magnificent tome, the Hortus Eystettensis.
+Subsequently, he arranged for the many plants, some of which were very rare, to be described and illustrated in a magnificent tome, the Hortus Eystettensis.
 He invested almost 20,000 guilders in this project, which resulted in a work of art that is still famous and coveted today as the most modern and most comprehensive plant book (florilegium) of all time.
 He did not live to see the first printing of the work in 1613, the year after his death.

 Last illness and death

 From the spring of 1611, he became increasingly unwell, needing to be pushed in a wheelchair and towards the end of his life could no longer walk a single step.
-He died on either the 7h or 8 November 1612 in excruciating pain.
+He died on either 7 or 8 November 1612 in excruciating pain.
 He was buried in the cathedral at Eichstätt.

 The family chronicle of the Lords of Gemmingen describes the tomb as follows: His corpse covers the most beautiful monument among the bishops of Eichstädt, which Christoph v.
 Westerstetten set.
 Eichstaedt's golden age sank into this grave for more than a century.
 The aforementioned bronze/marble epitaph in the east chancel of the cathedral was created by the sculptor Hans Krumpper from Munich.
 His tombstone is now in the cloister of Eichstätt Cathedral.